Wanibzh29/09.-Breton-numbers-not-finished-yet/README.md

 - Could be very interesant to have a website which propose this kind of stuff in breton: https://leconjugueur.lefigaro.fr/frnombre.php

 - The website: https://geriafurch.bzh/fr/nb propose this kind of stuff already.
+Once this project will be corrected and completed the website "Geriafurch" will normally use it for better proposal.